Post-Pandemic Dentistry: Why Dental Caries Are On the Rise

 Factors that contribute to tooth decay and oral health decline

 As dental professionals, we must understand why many of our patients are suffering with a variety of dental issues during the COVID-19 pandemic, including (but not limited to) increased decay rates.
-Importantly, there are many factors at play that can impact our patient's overall oral health—some directly and others indirectly.
+Importantly, there are many factors at play that can impact our patient’s overall oral health — some directly and others indirectly.

 Stress and xerostomia

-Stress has a significant impact on the immune system and the body's ability to fight off infection.
-Stress also impacts our body's overall chemistry, causing us to produce stress-related hormones like cortisol, which has widespread effects throughout the body.
+Stress has a significant impact on the immune system and the body’s ability to fight off infection.
+Stress also affects our body’s overall chemistry, causing us to produce stress-related hormones like cortisol, which has widespread effects throughout the body.

-When people deal with stress long enough, it can lead to anxiety and depression—which may lead our patients to be prescribed medications designed to help manage these issues.
-Many of these medications are helpful for managing these conditions—but a common side-effect of many of these medications is xerostomia.
+When people deal with stress long enough, it can lead to anxiety and depression — which may lead our patients to be prescribed medications designed to help manage these issues.
+Many of these medications are helpful for managing these conditions, but a common side-effect of many of these medications is xerostomia.

-Masks and mouth breathing
+Masks and mouth-breathing

-Mouth breathing has long been known to cause a host of negative effects on the oral environment from the constant wetting and drying of the tissues.
-Mouth breathing and xerostomia affect the overall oral environment, including the overall pH and the flora and microbiome of the oral cavity.
+Mouth-breathing has long been known to cause a host of negative effects on the oral environment from the constant wetting and drying of the tissues.
+Mouth-breathing and xerostomia affect the overall oral environment, including the overall pH and the flora and microbiome of the oral cavity.

 Changes in diet

-Similarly, the pandemic is likely causing changes to patients' overall diet, including the foods they eat and the overall frequency.
+Similarly, the pandemic is likely causing changes to patients’ overall diet, including the foods they eat and the overall frequency.
 As patients have been working more at home and less at a workplace, many patients may find themselves eating different foods or eating or snacking more frequently at home.
 There again, this changes the overall oral environment.
-If patients have not changed their overall oral hygiene habits to compensate for this, then decay rates may increase.
+If patients haven’t changed their overall oral hygiene habits to compensate for this, decay rates may increase.

 Financial changes and oral health